Sidney Bunting

 Sidney Percival Bunting (29 June 1873 – 25 May 1936) was a British-born South African politician.
 He was a founding member of the Communist Party of South Africa (CPSA).

 Early life

-Sidney Bunting was born on 29 June 1873 in London, UK.
+Sidney Bunting was born in Oakley Square on 29 June 1873 in London, UK.
 His father was Sir Percy William Bunting, the long-time editor of the British quarterly magazine 'The Contemporary Review', a liberal social reform magazine.
 His mother, Mary Hyett Bunting, née Lidgett – elder sister of Elizabeth Sedman Lidgett – was a social worker and campaigner for social reform in the poor parts of London, who invited people from many countries to her home.
 He had a brother and two sisters.

 Two mission stations in what would later be South Africa were named after his great-grandfather, Jabez Bunting, a Methodist minister.

 Bunting attended St Paul's School, a public school in London, and went on to study Classics at Magdalen College, the University of Oxford.
 There he won the Chancellor's Prize in 1897.
 Upon leaving university, he trained at a law firm to become a solicitor.